 Don’t miss:

-- Mask of Agamemnon — Gold funeral mask from Mycenae
+- Mask of Agamemnon — Gold funeral mask from Mycenae.
+The real thing, right in front of you.

 Entry: €12 Getting there: Metro to Omonia or Victoria, then short walk